 Circle Leaders and their Allies meet regularly during the 18 to 24 month period to continuously focus on the Circle Leader’s life plan journey and goal fulfillment.
 There is a monthly “Big View” meeting, which focuses firstly on educating the community about systemic barriers to breaking the cycle of poverty, and secondly on mobilizing civic action to break down those barriers.

-Circles RVA anticipates supporting 25 individuals and their families per class.
-Once the first class of Circle Leaders is matched with their Circle Allies, the next Circles class convenes and the cycle of the 12-week training program, followed by long-term coaching, begins again.
+Circles RVA aims to support 25 individuals and their families per class.
+Circle Leaders are matched with their Circle Allies and then the next Circles class convenes and the cycle of the 12-week training program, followed by long-term coaching, begins again.
 Circles RVA envisions supporting four Circles classes per year after the program is operating at full capacity.
 One class will start each quarter to serve a total of approximately 100 new Circle Leaders and their families annually.